 How GoHenry’s app can help

-GoHenry makes managing your child’s pocket money easy.
+A pocket money app like GoHenry makes managing your child’s pocket money easy.
 A prepaid kids debit card for kids aged 6-18, it comes with a companion app for parents.
 You can set up a regular pocket money payment, monitor your child’s spending, set limits, and block certain purchases through the app.
 So while your child gets a taste of financial independence, you get peace of mind.

 What’s more, our in-app Money Missions tool for kids is designed to accelerate financial literacy.
 They’ll learn everything from money basics like budgeting and saving to investing, stocks, shares and more.
 All through fun, interactive games and videos.